This post may contain affiliate links and we earn when you purchase through one. You can read the full disclosure here.

 That’s the answer that’s not too far from any parent who owns this brand of baby bottles.
 Because of their reputable and popularity, most people are familiar with them.

 So, whether you’re trying to determine their suitability before buying, this article is for you.
-Or if just want to confirm your suspicion on the old ones you have, this article is also for you.
+Or if you just want to confirm your suspicion on the old ones you have, this article is also for you.

 After conducting preliminary research and going through numerous comments from users, it’s clear this problem is popular among parents.